input-output-hk/atala-prism/prism-backend/infra/readme.md

 Services running in the cluster consist of one Envoy ECS task serving as loadbalancer and one or more ECS tasks with implementations and supporting services.
 Service instances use `awsvpc` networking mode under with private subnet and are discoverable using DNS-based server discovery.

-As Envoy needs to configure listeners corresponding to ports used by services, each service needs its own Envoy docker image.
+As Envoy needs to configure listeners corresponding to ports used by services, each service needs its own entry in Envoy configuration.
+Connector and Node components have their own listeners, other use path-based routing.

 ### Usage